openimsdk/open-im-sdk-reactnative/README.md

 The iOS SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an XCFramework for iOS integration. iOS interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, iOS utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

-The android SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
+The Android SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an AAR file for Android integration.
 Android interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, Android utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

 The React Native Client SDK uses the [NativeModule](https://reactnative.dev/docs/native-modules-intro) system to expose instances of Java/Objective-C classes to JavaScript (JS) as JS objects, thereby allowing you to execute arbitrary native code from within JS.

 ## Tips 🔔

-1. Starting from `v3.8.3-patch.10`, the package name has been changed from `open-im-sdk-rn` to `@openim/rn-client-sdk`.
+1. **Expo support:** Expo custom dev client workflow is supported from `v3.8.3-patch.10.3` and later.

+2. **Event Binding API:** Starting from `v3.8.3-patch.10.2`, you can use `OpenIMSDK.on()` to listen for events with better TypeScript type hints.
+Earlier versions must use the `OpenIMEmitter` object.
+Both approaches remain compatible with the latest version.

-2. **operationID Parameter:** This parameter is used for backend log querying.
+3. **operationID Parameter:** This parameter is used for backend log querying.
 Starting from `v3.8.3-patch.10.2`, the `operationID` parameter is optional for all APIs (the SDK will auto-generate one if not provided).
 For earlier versions, this parameter is required and must be passed explicitly.

-3. **Event Binding API:** Starting from `v3.8.3-patch.10.2`, you can use `OpenIMSDK.on()` to listen for events with better TypeScript type hints.
-Earlier versions must use the `OpenIMEmitter` object.
-Both approaches remain compatible with the latest version.
+4. Starting from `v3.8.3-patch.10`, the package name has been changed from `open-im-sdk-rn` to `@openim/rn-client-sdk`.

-4. The `v3.5.1` contains ***significant disruptive updates***.
+5. The `v3.5.1` contains ***significant disruptive updates***.
 If you need to upgrade, please check the incoming data and the returned data.

 ## Documentation 📚